 Where does an underwriter work?

-nd in all types of insurance organisation, and you could find yourself working for a larger insurance company that offers a wide range of general insurance, or a smaller company that specialises in one type of insurance.
+Underwriters can be found in all types of insurance organisation, and you could find yourself working for a larger insurance company that offers a wide range of general insurance, or a smaller company that specialises in one type of insurance.
 Alternatively you could work at Lloyd’s of London, the world’s specialist insurance and reinsurance market.
 Working at Lloyd’s means you could specialise in large-scale risk assessments.

 You could also find yourself working for a health insurance or life assurance company, or even a bank or a credit agency.